 A conforming loan simply means the loan amount falls within maximum limits set by the Federal Housing Finance Agency.
 The types of mortgage loans that don’t meet these guidelines are considered non-conforming loans.
 Jumbo loans, which represent large mortgages above the FHFA limits for different counties, are the most common type of non-conforming loan.

-Generally, lenders require you to pay private mortgage insurance on many conventional loans when you put down less than 20 percent of the home’s purchase price.
+Generally, lenders require you to pay private mortgage insurance (PMI) on many conventional loans when you put down less than 20 percent of the home’s purchase price.

 Pros of conventional mortgages